UPCOMING BOARD MEETING • Thursday, April 16th at 4pm.

 Follow the links below to contact your legislators.
 It only takes a few minutes and will have direct impact on helping libraries:

-Kids Recycling Craft Group • March 28th • 11am – 1pm
+Kids Recycling Craft Group • April 25th • 11am – 1pm

 Join the Sustainability Educator in creating neat crafts from recyclable materials!
 Possible projects include milk carton bird houses, paper towel/toilet paper roll animals, plastic water bottle flowers, egg carton caterpillars, and more.
 Kids will be responsible for bringing their specific recyclable item at each event and all other materials will be provided.